-Figure 1 displays the number of websites assessed from each Arab country in this study, with Qatar having the highest representation, followed by Jordan, the Kingdom of Saudi Arabia, Egypt, and Kuwait.
+Figure 1 displays the number of websites assessed from each Arab country in this study, with the Kingdom of Saudi Arabia (KSA) having the highest representation, followed by United Arab Emirates (UAE), Qatar, Jordan, and Egypt.
 The study encompassed a diverse range from across the region, including countries, such as Djibouti and Somalia, illustrating the breadth of the web accessibility evaluation.